 And for you Veterans out there who may want to buy a flipped property, VA has not issued a specific policy on short sales, or a 90 day flip rule.
 It appears you can buy flipped properties under any circumstances with a VA loan.

-In summary, for buyers of a flipped home, if the home has recently changed ownership in the last 3 to 6 months, it is important to know what the circumstances were.
+For buyers of a flipped home, if the home has recently changed ownership in the last 3 to 6 months it is important to know what the circumstances were.
 If the property was foreclosed on and being sold by the bank it is likely OK to get any loan.
 If the property was bought by an investor and resold right away for a higher price, then you will likely have to go through some extra steps and even a waiting period until you can buy the home.